Getting Started with Running

 If you're really itching to do something during these periods of rest, then active recovery can prove useful.
 Self-massage, a gentle walk or stretch and warm baths can all help recovery by promoting blood flow to aching and tired areas.

 While it's possible to spend a fortune on running gear and aids, it's actually pretty cheap to get started.
-Especially if you shop online.

 The most important - even essential - item is a pair of running shoes.
 Running shoes are specifically designed to withstand the stresses that the sport places on them and your feet and lower legs.
 Everyday sneakers are unlikely to give you the support and comfort you need for running sessions.